Vipul-Cariappa/py-lua/README.md

 # py-lua
 Bridge between Python and Lua.
 This project has been started to provide easy binding between python and lua programming languages.
-Currently tested with lua version 5.3 and 5.4 and python version 3.8.
+Currently tested with lua version 5.4 and python version 3.8.

 ### Currently py-lua supports:
 - Importing python module into lua program.
 - Getting string, float, boolean and None data types from python.
 - Convertion between python dict and lua table.
 - Calling and extracting return values of functions with simple data types.
+- Working with python generators and lua threads.

 ## Example
 ```python